kjkoster/stability-preserving-pid-autotuner/readme.md

 ---
 ## Auto-tuner
 With the supervisor ready to take over in case the control loop becomes unstable, we turn out attention to the auto tuning.
-As the paper has, we will use
-[Deep Deterministic Policy Gradients (DDPG)](https://www.youtube.com/watch?v=6Yd5WnYls_Y).
+As in the paper, we will use [Deep Deterministic Policy Gradients (DDPG)](https://www.youtube.com/watch?v=6Yd5WnYls_Y).

 The code is largely copied from our own
-[PyTorch DDPG Tutorial Implementation](https://github.com/kjkoster/ddpg-continuous-tutorial), which in turn is a 99% copy of
+[PyTorch DDPG Tutorial Implementation](https://github.com/kjkoster/ddpg-continuous-tutorial), which in turn is a mostly-copy of
 [Reinforcement Learning in Continuous Action Spaces | DDPG Tutorial (PyTorch)](https://www.youtube.com/watch?v=6Yd5WnYls_Y) by
 [Machine Learning with Phil](https://www.youtube.com/@MachineLearningwithPhil).